You can download a summary of the main points in leaflet form as a PDF here.

 The above was correct at the time of printing.
 The Government have proposed a number of changes to Schedule 7.
 Please consult our online version for any changes/updates.

-If you need further legal advice support, including when you have been stopped please contact:
+If you need further legal advice or support, including when you have been stopped please contact:

 If you would like support and advice to make a complaint against the Police please contact us: